troyvassalotti/troyv.dev/blog/front-royal-site-design-phase-two.md

 It's sad to look at since it's so empty (we have no dates coming up), but it'll look great when things are back in motion.

-Finally, I listed links out to our various social media and embedded a signup form for our occasional newsletter that I also am in charge of.
+Finally, I listed links out to our various social media and embedded a signup form for our newsletter that I also am in charge of.

-I used SVG for the icons since I figured that would look the best all around.

 ## Feelings Overall
 Building websites is fun.
 I get chances to try new things I wouldn't normally do.
 In this case, I tried a new method for coding the main navigation on mobile and desktop.